SuperOfficeDocs/superoffice-docs/user-guide/en/person/in-service/create.md

 # Create contacts

 Normally, contacts are registered by the system when they send in mails, but there may occasionally be a need to register a contact manually.
-This might be the case for instance if you are talking to a contact on the phone. [!include[To do this](../../../includes/to-do-this.md)]
+This might be the case for instance if you are talking to a contact on the phone.

 1. Select **Customers** &gt; **New contact**.
 This takes you to the **Contact properties** screen.